Joancf1997/IR-recipes/README.md

-├── preprocessing/          # Scripts for cleaning and preparing text data ├── retrieval/              # Core IR system and query processing ├── evaluation/             # Scripts to evaluate the retrieval performance ├── app/                    # Flask app for the user interface (if applicable) ├── notebooks/              # Jupyter notebooks for experiments and analysis ├── requirements.txt        # Dependencies for the project └── README.md               # Project documentation
+├── preprocessing/          # Scripts for cleaning and preparing text data ├── retrieval/              # Core IR system and query processing ├── evaluation/             # Scripts to evaluate the retrieval performance ├── app/                    # Flask app for the user interface ├── notebooks/              # Jupyter notebooks for experiments and analysis ├── requirements.txt        # Dependencies for the project └── README.md               # Project documentation